 When an employer has failed to pay employees properly, an employee has two years to file a lawsuit in federal court against his or her employer for unpaid overtime or wages.
 If the employer willfully fails to pay an employee properly, the employee will have three years to file a lawsuit.
 The victim can also pursue attorneys’ fees and liquidated damages which doubled the amount owed to the employee.

 Recovering Unpaid Overtime Under New York State Laws

 In New York state, employees can bring a lawsuit for wage theft going back six years.
 New York state law also requires employers to pay their employees overtime for any hours worked over 40 hours in one week.
 An employee can combine federal and state claims and litigate both at the same time in federal court to maximize their recovery.
 In other words, placing an employee on salary doesn’t always mean that an employer can fail to pay overtime.

 Additionally, the employee’s job title isn’t a crucial factor in whether or not the employer is exempt from paying that employee overtime.
 Instead, a court will consider the employee’s duty to determine if they are entitled to overtime payment or exempt.
 Generally, the less flexibility, discretion, and authority an employee has in performing his or her duties, the less likely they will qualify for an exemption from overtime pay.
 The following jobs are typically classified as exempt and not entitled to overtime:

-- Executives (Individuals who supervise 2 or more full-time employees and can hire, fire, determine compensation, and discipline employees)
+- Executives who supervise two or more full-time employees

 - Administrative personnel